Stephen Newman

 headshot.jpg

 Hello!
-I’m a third-year (as of Fall 2024) computer science Ph.D. candidate at Princeton University.
+I’m (as of Spring 2026) a fourth-year computer science Ph.D. candidate at Princeton University.
 Before that, I was an undergraduate student at Yale, where I studied mathematics (combined M.S./B.S.) and computer science.
 I’m lucky to have two advisors: Mark Braverman and Matt Weinberg.

-I’ve spent much of the past two years thinking about online selection problems.
+I’ve spent much of the past few years thinking about online selection problems.
 I’m particuarly interested in questions about what makes certain OSPs tricky, including:

 • Why can’t we seem to do better than a \(O(m)\)-competitive ratio for an intersection of \(m\) matroids, even though the best known lower bound is \(O(m^{\frac{1}{2}+o(1)})\)?
 Why is the gap so large?

-• Why isn’t random-order enough to make matroid secretary \(O(1)\) (so far), and what properties of random-order aren’t we using?
+• Why isn’t random-order enough to give us \(O(1)\)-competitive algorithms for matroid secretary (so far)?

 Publications